piyush1711-glitch/Know-your-club-jec/README.md

+# Know Your Club – JEC

+Know Your Club is a platform designed to help first-year students discover clubs at JEC and join communities aligned with their interests.

+## Problem
+During induction, many clubs approach students simultaneously which creates confusion.

+## Solution
+A centralized website where students can explore clubs and find the best one for them.

+## Features
+- Club discovery
+- Club information pages
+- AI-based club recommendation
+- Interactive UI

+## Tech Stack
+Frontend: React / Next.js
+Styling: Tailwind CSS
+Backend: Firebase
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.